zizuabzey/my-portofolio/README.md

 ## License

-This project is private and not licensed for public use, inpired by jsm.
+This project is proprietary and intended for personal use only.
+Inspired by jsm.

 ---